 Infusions are great in many different skincare recipes because they’re packed with the vitamins, minerals, and goodness of the herbs you’re infusing.
 Anything that requires a water part can be replaced by an infusion.
 If you see distilled water in an ingredients list, you’re nearly always safe to swap it out for your own homemade infusions.

-My favorite way to use them is in emulsions.
+My favorite way to use them is in moisturizers and face cream emulsions.
 While it’s very common to use a hydrosol instead of distilled water in your favorite lotion, I sometimes like to make use of an herbal infusion instead.
-They have many of the same properties, providing its made from the same source (e.g. lavender hydrosol and lavender infusion) and will probably save you some money.
+They have many of the same properties, providing it’s made from the same source (e.g. lavender hydrosol and lavender infusion) and will probably save you some money.

 Experiment with your infusions.
 Try them out in your different recipes and see where you like them the best.
 Keep in mind that infusions tend to have an earthy color to them, in contrast to hydrosols which are usually crystal clear.
 This is because more of the larger molecules found in the plant matter will end up in your infusion.

 While this isn’t a bad thing, be mindful that it can change the overall color of your product.
 White emulsions tend to take on warmer, ivory-like colors.
 Infusions also have a tendency to take on the aroma of whatever you’re infusing, so keep that in mind as well when designing the scent profile of whatever product you’re making.